 A clean sponge

-Students may wish to bring found materials for embedding and armature building.
+Midway through the term, students may wish to bring found materials for embedding and armature building.
 We will discuss this in class.